Non-fatal strangulation or non-fatal suffocation

 Section 18 Offences Against the Person Act 1861– Wounding with intent to do grievous bodily harm (GBH)

 This offence requires a person to unlawfully and maliciously cause GBH or wound a person with the intention to cause GBH.

 This is an indictable only offence.
 If a person is found guilty on indictment they are liable to a term not exceeding life imprisonment.

 Section 20 Offences Against the Person Act 1861 – Inflicting bodily injury, with or without a weapon

 This offence requires a person to unlawfully and maliciously inflict a wound or GBH on a person.

 This is an either way offence.
 If a person is found guilty on a summary conviction they are liable to a term of imprisonment not exceeding 12 months' and/or a fine.
 On an indictable conviction they are liable to a term of imprisonment not exceeding 5 years' imprisonment.

-Principles which may inform that decision can be found in the Offences Against the Person, incorporating the Charging Standard legal guidance.
+Further principles which may inform that decision can be found in the Offences Against the Person, incorporating the Charging Standard legal guidance.

-Non-fatal strangulation or non-fatal suffocation often leaves minimal or no injury but due to the nature of the offending this should not reduce the level of harm caused.
+Non-fatal strangulation or non-fatal suffocation often leaves minimal or no injury but due to the nature of the offending this does not reduce the level of harm caused.
 This also highlights the importance of exploring any non-visible injuries, as injuries may only become apparent sometime after the incident.

 If there is sufficient evidence to prove non-fatal strangulation or non-fatal suffocation this should be charged in preference to a common assault/battery even where there are no or minimal injuries.
 Common assault/battery should never be charged solely as a means of keeping an offence in the magistrates’ court.